Museum open 10 - 2 Fri, Sat, and Sun. Or contact us for appointment and tour.

 The Southern Tuolumne County Historical Society (STCHS) is a volunteer community organization dedicated to the preservation and celebration of the colorful history of the area “south of the Tuolumne River.”
 Groveland and Big Oak Flat were 1850s Gold Rush towns which later thrived as a gateway to Yosemite National Park.
 The centerpiece of STCHS is the Groveland Yosemite Gateway Museum in Groveland welcoming visitors from all over the world, and all year long.
 STCHS also advances its goals by building preservation projects, community education, and the History Resource Center.

 Groveland's favorite early summer event is the annual STCHS Wine Tasting Cruise on Pine Mountain Lake.
 With wine and snacks, warm sunshine, and a relaxing ride on the Lake - what's not to like?
-Join us now - because we nearly always sell out early!

 On Monday, Feb.
 24, STCHS held its annual "Volunteer Appreciation Day" to recognize and honor all the wonderful STCHS volunteers who give their time and energy to STCHS and its community mission.
 From the many dedicated docents who welcome visitors to the Museum to those who help out at the annual Wine Cruise or Family BBQ or those who attend and promote STCHS's outreach programs.
 Spearheaded by Board members Kathy Brown and Lindsey Lorant, the event took place at the Museum with snacks upstairs, then a delightful lunch of 5 different soups (and 3 sinful but delicious cakes!)